Mary A. (Birch) Harrison was born on Nov. 8, 1869 or in August 1875 in Greene County, PA, the daughter of Samuel and Susan (Miner) Birch.

 The federal census of 1920 shows the family making its home on Cameron Street in Alexandria.
 That year, John was employed as a machinist in a U.S. torpedo plant, and 19-year-old son Edgar as an automobile machinist.
 Three men were roomers in their residence -- Thomas Calloway and William Moore of North Carolina, and Alfred S. Dooley of Virginia.

 As a widow, Mary continued to take in lodgers as a source of income.
 The 1930 census shows her still living on North Cameron Street in Alexandria, with son and daughter in law Edgar and Ruth C. Harrison in the household, along with roomers Edward Johnston and Edward Brown.

 Mary was residing in Alexandria in 1935, at the time of the death of her brother John Wiley Birch in Washington, PA, and was mentioned in his newspaper obituary.

-Copyright © 2001, 2005, 2008 Mark A. Miner
+Copyright © 2001, 2005, 2008, 2020, 2022 Mark A. Miner